History of biological warfare: Biological and Toxin Weapons Convention

-In mid-1969, the UK and the Warsaw Pact, separately, introduced proposals to the UN to ban biological weapons, which would lead to the signing of the Biological and Toxin Weapons Convention in 1972.
+In mid-1969, the United Kingdom and the Warsaw Pact, separately, introduced proposals to the United Nations to ban biological weapons, which would lead to the signing of the Biological and Toxin Weapons Convention in 1972.
 United States President Richard Nixon signed an executive order in November 1969, which stopped production of biological weapons in the United States and allowed only scientific research of lethal biological agents and defensive measures such as immunization and biosafety.
 The biological munition stockpiles were destroyed, and approximately 2,200 researchers became redundant.

 Special munitions for the United States Special Forces and the CIA and the Big Five Weapons for the military were destroyed in accordance with Nixon's executive order to end the offensive program.
 The CIA maintained its collection of biologicals well into 1975 when it became the subject of the senate Church Committee.

-The Biological and Toxin Weapons Convention was signed by the US, UK, USSR and other nations, as a ban on "development, production and stockpiling of microbes or their poisonous products except in amounts necessary for protective and peaceful research" in 1972.
+The Biological and Toxin Weapons Convention was signed by the U.S., UK, USSR and other nations, as a ban on "development, production and stockpiling of microbes or their poisonous products except in amounts necessary for protective and peaceful research" in 1972.
 The convention bound its signatories to a far more stringent set of regulations than had been envisioned by the 1925 Geneva Protocols.
-By 1996, 137 countries had signed the treaty; however it is believed that since the signing of the Convention the number of countries capable of producing such weapons has increased.
+By 1996, 137 countries had signed the treaty; however, it is believed that since the signing of the Convention, the number of countries capable of producing such weapons has increased.

 The Soviet Union continued research and production of offensive biological weapons in a program called Biopreparat, despite having signed the convention.
-The United States had no solid proof of this program until Vladimir Pasechnik defected in 1989, and Kanatjan Alibekov, the first deputy director of Biopreparat defected in 1992.
+The United States had no solid proof of this program until Vladimir Pasechnik defected in 1989, and Kanatjan Alibekov, the first deputy director of Biopreparat, defected in 1992.
 Pathogens developed by the organization would be used in open-air trials.
 It is known that Vozrozhdeniye Island, located in the Aral Sea, was used as a testing site.
 In 1971, such testing led to the accidental aerosol release of smallpox over the Aral Sea and a subsequent smallpox epidemic.

 During the closing stages of the Rhodesian Bush War, the Rhodesian government resorted to use chemical and biological warfare agents.
 Watercourses at several sites inside the Mozambique border were deliberately contaminated with cholera.
 These biological attacks had little overall impact on the fighting capability of ZANLA, but resulted in at least 809 recorded deaths of insurgents.
 It also caused considerable distress to the local population.
 The Rhodesians also experimented with several other pathogens and toxins for use in their counterinsurgency.